-2.3.1.
-Cumulus-topped boundary layer
+Cumulus-topped boundary layer 2.3.1.

 Figure 3 shows the observations for a shallow cumuluscapped layer on 11 September 2009.
-The difference between the stable and unstable periods can be seen in all variables.
-The growth of the convective boundary layer throughout the morning is evident in both the backscatter and the standard deviation of the vertical velocity.
+The difference between the morning is evident in both the backscatter and the standard deviation of the vertical velocity.
 Just after midday, the turbulence driven by surface heating is associated with a skewness value of 1 (Figure 3(b)) and a maximum vertical velocity standard deviation greater than 1 m s-1 (Figure 3(c)).
-The sensible heat flux peak is approximately $200 \,\mathrm{W}\,\mathrm{m}^{-2}$ (Figure 3(d)).
+The sensible heat flux peak is approximately $200 \text{ W} \text{m}^{-2}$ (Figure 3(d)).
 In this case, the clear sky stable boundary-layer type Ia is diagnosed until the sensible heat flux changes sign at 0800 UTC after which unstable types are diagnosed.
 Cloud appears at 0900 UTC and caps the boundary layer throughout its development until it disperses at 1800 UTC, although the boundary-layer type diagnosed is not cumulus (VI) until 1300 UTC due to the fraction of the hour that is cloudy being less than the threshold required by the algorithm (5%).
 The sensible heat flux changes back to negative values at 1800 UTC from which point boundarylayer type Ia is diagnosed indicating a stable surface layer and clear-sky conditions.
 Examples of raw vertical velocity measurements from similar days can be found in Hogan et al. (2009).
 Table 3 shows the probability of each boundary-layer type for each hour on this day as derived by the algorithm.
 The most probable type is highlighted in bold.
 In this straightforward case the most probable boundary-layer type has a probability of greater than 87% for all hours.